-In the event that a student is going to be absent due to illness, the student must call off for a full classroom and/or clinical day.
-Half-day call-offs due to illness will not be permitted, and will result in the student being sent home for the remainder of the day.
+In the event that a student is going to be absent due to illness for a full classroom, nursing skills lab, or clinical day, the student must email the SOPN Call-in Email at nursing.cvccworks.edu.
+Half-day call-offs due to illness will not be permitted, and will result in the student being sent home for the remainder of the classroom, nursing skills lab, or clinical day.